IncentroNext/mockmate/README.md

 ## Mapping and Rule Syntax

 A mapping consist of a rule and a response.
 If a request matches with a rule, its linked response is returned.
+If no rules match, a 404 Not Found is returned.

 No guarantees provided with regard to the priority of rules.
 Any rule that matches could provide the response.